Hardware 2012 Master Contract: PORFP Procedures

 A purchase under FA IV is only allowed in conjunction with a purchase under any combination of FA I, II, III and/or V and /or VI.
 Questions regarding this process should be sent to

 - Determine agency product / service needs.
 In making product / service selections, it is recommended agencies assess what products already exist in the agency or other agency environments.
 This may help agencies select compatible products or at least identify technical requirements toward choosing a product.

-- Section 1 - General Information: Captures PORFP Number (ADPICS PO Number), FA selections, Manufacturer*, Small Business Reserve (SBR) designation, Minority Business Enterprise (MBE) goal for FA IV**, proposal due date, and agency instructions governing the provision of products/services.
+Section 1 - General Information: Captures PORFP Number (ADPICS PO Number), FA selections, Manufacturer*, Small Business Reserve (SBR) designation, Minority Business Enterprise (MBE) goal for FA IV**, bid due date, and agency instructions governing the provision of products/services.